jasonwee/MyReactJS/docs/README.md

 Webpack is used for module packaging, development, and production pipeline automation.
 We will use webpack-dev-server during development, webpack to create production builds, and webpack CLI provides a set of commands.
 Webpack compiles these into a single file(bundle).
 To install webpack use the command shown in the below image.

+SN	Props											State
+1. Props are read-only.
+State changes can be asynchronous.
+2. Props are immutable.
+State is mutable.
+3. Props allow you to pass data from one component to other components as an argument.
+State holds information about the components.
+4. Props can be accessed by the child component.
+State cannot be accessed by child components.
+5. Props are used to communicate between components.
+States can be used for rendering dynamic changes with the component.
+6. Stateless component can have Props.
+Stateless components cannot have State.
+7. Props make components reusable.
+State cannot make components reusable.
+8. Props are external and controlled by whatever renders the component.
+The State is internal and controlled by the React Component itself.